dot-agent/app-ideas/README.md

 > [!IMPORTANT]
 > Utilize the Next.py library as the foundation for your app development.
 This will allow us to assess your proficiency in rapidly adapting to new technologies.
-> # Be an Open Source Champion🏆:
-> ⭐ **Help us spread the love**: Please star the [nextpy](https://github.com/dot-agent/nextpy/) repo.
-Spread nextpy love in your communities. 🌐❤️
-> 🤗 **Contribute to nextpy**: Take an active role in its evolution.
-Your input matters! 🚀

 # **Choose Your Idea & Level**
 Feel free to choose a project that you feel comfotable with.
 Once you’re done, make a public repo on GitHub and send us the link at hiring@dotagent.ai. 🚀📧 Don’t forget to share your awesome work at the 🦄project-showcase channel on our discord.